 I’m a PhD student in the Department of Government at Georgetown University.
 My research focuses on three themes: (1) the dynamics of mass atrocities; (2) civilian mobilization during mass atrocities and other types of large-scale violence; and (3) international policy responses to mass atrocities and violent conflict.
 I’m also interested in how US social movements appropriate international human rights norms as a strategy of contention.

 In addition to my PhD work, I’m an associate research fellow at the US Holocaust Memorial Museum’s Simon-Skjodt Center for the Prevention of Genocide, where I previously worked as a research assistant, and an Affiliated Scholar at the International Justice Lab at the College of William & Mary.
 I’ve also worked at Booz Allen Hamilton and the Central Intelligence Agency.
 I have a bachelor’s degree in international politics from Georgetown’s Edmund A. Walsh School of Foreign Service.

-The opinions expressed on this website reflect my own opinions, and do not represent the perspectives of any organization.
+The thoughts expressed on this website reflect my own opinions, and do not represent those of any organization.